 2. Understand that diversity goes beyond race and gender: It includes differences in age, education, socio-economic background, religion, and more: It’s easy to fall into the trap of thinking that diversity is just about having people with different skin colours or genders in the workplace.
 But, diversity comes in many forms – from a young, tech-savvy intern to a seasoned employee with decades of experience.
 Embracing a diverse workplace means recognising and valuing all of these differences.

 To foster a truly diverse workplace, it’s important to broaden your understanding of what diversity means.
 You can do this by actively seeking out diverse perspectives and experiences in your hiring process, and by creating opportunities for employees from all backgrounds to share their stories and perspectives.
-You can also implement programs or initiatives that celebrate different cultures, religions, and lifestyles.
+You can also use platforms like inclusio to implement diversity programs or initiatives that celebrate different cultures, religions, and lifestyles.